ethereum/web3.py/docs/contributing.rst

     Compiling OffchainLookup.sol
     reformatted ...

-If there is any contract data that is not generated via the script but is is important to pass on to the test suites, the ``_custom_data.py`` can be used to store that information.
+If there is any contract data that is not generated via the script but is important to pass on to the integration tests, the ``_custom_contract_data.py`` file within the ``contract_data`` subdirectory can be used to store that information when appropriate.

+Be sure to re-generate the integration test fixture after running the script to update the contract bytecodes for the integration test suite - see the :ref:`generating_fixtures` section below.

 Manual Testing